 You can, I told him, but I’ve found that gravel shorts are a kind of a Goldilocks solution, not as skin-tight and delicate as road bike bibs or as loose and rough as baggie MTB shorts.

 After riding a bunch of different ones, I found the best gravel bike shorts perform on a long gravel ride like road bike bib shorts and give me the utility and protection of many MTB shorts.

-As a bonus, some of those designed for gravel riding have leg and lower back pockets and bib straps – so-called cargo bib shorts.
+As a bonus, most designed for gravel riding have leg and lower back pockets and bib straps – so-called cargo bib shorts.
 These give me the ability to securely store a lot of the extra food and gear I’ll want on a 3-4 hour or longer gravel ride.

-I found that’s far better than overstuffing my jersey pockets and having everything sag, bounce, shift left and right, and even eject some things when I ride over rough dirt or gravel surfaces.
+I found that’s far better than overstuffing my jersey pockets and having everything sag, bounce, or shift left and right when I ride over rough dirt or gravel surfaces.

 In this review, I’ll tell you more about what matters most in choosing between them and what I think about the ones I’ve tested.

 Beyond the pockets, how different or similar are gravel bike or gravel bib shorts to road bib shorts?

 Let’s just say that gravel shorts are different and similar in the ways that gravel and road riding are.